AxilleasGalanis/ArithmeticCalculator/README.md

 2. Reads a string that consists of one of the following choices:
       - -s: prints to stdout “Postfix: ” and the equivalent expression in postfix format (of the equivalent Binary Tree).
       - -c: prints to stdout “Result: ” and the result of the numeric expression up to 6 decimal places.
-      - -d: prints to stdout the equivalent expression in a format suitable for todot program of the graphviz suite.
+      - -d: prints to stdout the equivalent expression in a format suitable for the _dot_ program of the _graphviz_ suite.